Edward Olivares Player Props: Royals vs. Rays

-Edward Olivares -- batting .302 in his past 10 games -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Zach Eflin on the mound, on June 23 at 6:40 PM ET.
+On Saturday, Edward Olivares (batting .302 in his past 10 games) and the Kansas City Royals play the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Rays.
+He had a hitless showing in his last game (0-for-5) against the Rays.

 Edward Olivares Game Info & Props vs. the Rays